ZeroTrustZeroTouch/Public-Profile/exampleSite/content/offerings/Professional-Services.md

 toc:
 ---

-## At Zero Trust Zero Touch we offer four broad catagories of Professional services:
+## At Zero Trust Zero Touch we offer several varieties of Professional services:
-All Professional Services are offered on a sliding pricing scale, with the most common ad-hoc rates starting $100-150/hourly, and consulting and fractional services being as needed.
+All Professional Services are offered on a sliding pricing scale with consulting and fractional services being as needed.
 Should longer engagements be required, bulk rates and retainers can be negotiated.

  - Implementations
  - Migrations